openstack/openstack-manuals/doc/ops-guide/source/ops-capacity-planning-scaling.rst

 regions.
 This can be configured through the ``AVAILABLE_REGIONS`` parameter.

-Availability Zones and Host Aggregates
+Availability zones and host aggregates
 --------------------------------------

 You can use availability zones, host aggregates, or both to partition a nova deployment.

-Availability zones are implemented through and configured in a similar way to host aggregates.
+Both methods are configured and implemented in a similar way.

-However, you can use them for different reasons.

 Availability zone
 ^^^^^^^^^^^^^^^^^